rust-lang/rust-forge/src/compiler/notification-groups.md

 ## Creating a notification group

 If you'd like to create a notification group, here are the steps.
-First, you want to get approval:
+First, you want to get approval from the compiler team:

 * Propose the group by preparing a [Major Change Proposal][MCP].
 If your group is not analogous to some existing group, it is probably